Keep It Simple * Let Go and Let God * Think BEFORE You Drink * Easy Does It

 Our Twelve Steps,... resolve themselves into the words “love” and “service.”
 We understand what love is, and we understand what service is.
 So let's bear those two things in mind, always.

-Let us also remember to guard our tongue, and if we must use it, let's use it with kindness and consideration and tolerance.
+Let us also remember to guard our tongue, and if we must use it, let's use it w

 In the Words of Bill W.